Iceland

 Vigur

 Vigur is a small island East of Isafjördur.
 It only counts five inhabitants but countless birds during summer.
-You can observe puffins, arctic terns and eider in its natural environment.
-In addition, the only still existing wind mill of Iceland is located on this small island.
+You can observe puffins, arctic terns and eider in their natural environment.
+The only windmill still standing in Iceland can be found on this small island.

 Hrafnseyri